stitchdata/docs/_destinations/postgresql/setup/google-cloudsql-postgres.md

 # -------------------------- #

 intro: |
-  In this tutorial, we’ll walk you through how to spin up a Google CloudSQL PostgreSQL instance and then connect it to Stitch as a destination.
+  In this tutorial, we’ll walk you through how to connect a Google CloudSQL PostgreSQL instance to Stitch as a destination.

   For more info on Google CloudSQL's features and limitations, [check out the official Google documentation](https://cloud.google.com/sql/docs/postgres/){:target="new"}.